 Exercising after embryo transfer good for health

-Contradicting the theory of mandatory rest after embryo transfer during an IVF cycle, a new research has revealed that resuming daily activities soon after the transfer helps in improving blood flow to the uterus and overall body.
+Contradicting the theory of mandatory rest after embryo transfer during an IVF cycle, a new research has revealed that resuming daily activities and generally exercising after embryo transfer helps in improving blood flow to the uterus and overall body.

 According to doctors, 76 per cent of the patients, who resumed regular activities after embryo transfer, had successful conception and delivery in comparison to those who took rest.
 The remaining 24 per cent had either problems in the uterus, endometrial lining or earlier history of recurrent miscarriages or hormonal imbalance.